Sarah Sanders calls ESPN host Jemele Hill's anti-Trump tweets 'fireable offense'

 Hill, an African American woman, followed up with this: "His rise is a direct result of white supremacy.
 Period."

+Other black journalists and commentators have made similar statements in the past.
+But ESPN has been under unique scrutiny by conservative groups and sports world rivals.
+Partly for that reason, Hill's tweets caught fire on social media.

+For people like Tucker Carlson, who dubbed ESPN "Endless Stupid Political Nagging" on Tuesday night, Hill's comments were just the latest in a long line of examples of liberal bias inside the sports network.
+"Stick to sports" has been a mantra of these critics.

-Amid an outcry from conservatives on social media, ESPN responded on Tuesday afternoon by reminding people that her comments "do not represent the position of ESPN."
+Amid an outcry from conservatives on Twitter and Facebook, ESPN responded on Tuesday afternoon by reminding people that Hill's comments "do not represent the position of ESPN."

 The network alluded to disciplinary action, but did not provide any details.